lxqt/lxqt.github.io/_posts/2025-09-22-2-ways-of-wayland.md

 ---

-One way is to offer a fully integrated Wayland session and only well funded desktop environments are able to going this way: mainly Gnome, Plasma and the upcoming Cosmic.
+One way is to offer a fully integrated Wayland session, but only well funded desktop environments that do not emphasize modularity go this way: mainly Gnome, Plasma and the upcoming Cosmic.
 Smaller ones have to fork one of the compositors or - like LXQt or Xfce - allow choosing an existing one.

 As on Wayland the compositor has much more a say as traditional window managars do under X11 there will be issues with some functions like input settings, global shortcuts, workspace switchers, panel menus and else.

-LXQt will continue its modular way and and like the WM under X11 the compositor can be chosen under Wayland and currently seven are working out of the box, with more or less limitations in the panel' taskmanager functionality.
+LXQt will continue its modular way, and like the X11 WM, the Wayland compositor can be chosen by it.
+Currently seven Wayland compositors work out of the box, with more or less limitations in the panel's taskmanager functionality.

-The bare minimum working everywhere is "Maximize", "Minimize" and "Close" enabled in the right click menu of the window buttons on the panel, other items are greyed out, "Maximize" doesn't do anything on tiling compositors (except niri in next release) and minimize doesn't exist as concept on "tilers".
+The bare minimum working everywhere is "Maximize", "Minimize" and "Close" enabled in the right click menu of the window buttons on the panel, other items are greyed out while "Maximize" doesn't do anything on tiling compositors (except niri in its next release) and minimize doesn't exist as concept on "tilers".

-On the other hand the maximum of supported functions is avalaible using `kwin_wayland` since LXQt 2.1:
+On the other hand, with `kwin_wayland`, the maximum number of functions is available since LXQt 2.1:

 ![Windowbuttonmenu kwin](../../../../../images/posts/windowbutton-kwin.png)